Skip to content

 What is the ski season in France?

 The ski season in France is when the ski slopes and resorts open.
-Typically ski season begins in December and lasts until early May.
-However, the most reliable snow conditions can usually be found in January and February.
+Typically, ski season begins in December and lasts until early May.
+However, the most reliable snow conditions are usually found in January and February.
 Some high-altitude resorts like Val d’Isère and Tignes may open as early as late November.

 Is skiing better in France or Switzerland?

 It’s a really hard question to answer, as it ultimately comes down to personal preference.
-Both France and Switzerland offer exceptional skiing experiences so it comes down to budget, atmosphere, and the specific type of skiing experience you’re seeking.
+Both France and Switzerland offer exceptional skiing experiences, so it comes down to budget, atmosphere, and the type of skiing experience you’re seeking.

 Switzerland, on the other hand, boasts of iconic alpine scenery and high-end resorts like Zermatt and St. Moritz with higher altitude skiing.